solucon-cloud/StarterKit/README.md

 ## Information about hardware
 ### What is the IoT-Starter Kit for SOLUCON platform
 Arduino is an open-source development platform for physical computing.
 It is intended for hobbyists, designers or anyone interested to build interactive objects.
 The IoT-Starter Kit consist one Arduino Mega 2060, Q-Loud IoT-shield for Arduino and a Q-loud Gateway.
 With a few lines of code you are enabled to send and receive data from the SOLUCON cloud to your Arduino board.
+Go to